meder2mm/MS3-Interview/README.md

 4. At the end of the process write statistics to a log file

-  - # of records received
+  - num of records received

-  - # of records successful
+  - num of records successful

-  - # of records failed
+  - num of records failed